Josh Merrigan | Assistant Baseball Coach

-With Smith on the staff last year, Eastern Kentucky hit 66 home runs and batted .290 as a team.
+With Smith on the staff in 2016, Eastern Kentucky hit 66 home runs and batted .290 as a team.
 Mandy Alvarez led the nation in hits per game and was named the Co-Ohio Valley Conference Player of the Year.
 Kyle Nowlin, a First-Team All-OVC selection, tied for second among the country's leaders with 21 home runs.
 Alvarez was a 17th-round draft pick by the New York Yankees, and Nowlin was a 21st-round selection by the Oakland Athletics.

 In addition to working with EKU's hitters, Smith directed the Colonels' camps and community service outreach program.

 Smith spent the 2013-15 seasons as an assistant coach at Division II Philadelphia University as the program's recruiting coordinator and assistant coach.
 During his first season, the Rams reached the playoffs for the first time in six years.

 In 2011 and 2012, Smith was an assistant coach and camp director at La Salle.
 The Explorers were the Big 5 Team of the Year in 2011 with a 28-26 record.

 Smith got his start in coaching at his alma mater, Mount St. Mary's, during the 2008-10 seasons.
 He served as an assistant coach and recruiting coordinator for the Mountaineers and helped the 2008 squad make the NCAA Tournament for the first time in program history and play No. 1 North Carolina.
 Mount St. Mary's was also strong academically with Smith on the staff, ranking in the top 10 percent in the country in team GPA.